MicrosoftDocs/azure-media-services/media-services/latest/monitoring/monitor-media-services.md

 - [Live event metrics](/azure/azure-monitor/essentials/metrics-supported#microsoftmediamediaservicesliveevents)
 - [Streaming endpoint metrics](/azure/azure-monitor/essentials/metrics-supported#microsoftmediamediaservicesstreamingendpoints)

-### Metric dimensions

-For more information on what metric dimensions are, see [Multi-dimensional metrics](/azure/azure-monitor/essentials/data-platform-metrics#multi-dimensional-metrics).

-Media services has the following metric dimensions.
-They are self-explantory based on the metrics they support.

-- OutputFormat
-- HttpStatusCode
-- ErrorCode
-- TrackName
-- KeyType

 ### Analyzing metrics

 You can analyze metrics for Media Services along with metrics from other Azure services using Metrics Explorer.
 See [Getting started with Azure Metrics Explorer](/azure/azure-monitor/essentials/metrics-getting-started) for details on using this tool.